xvzc/SpoofDPI/docs/user-guide/app.md

 Specifies the IP address and port to listen on. `(default: 127.0.0.1:8080 for http, 127.0.0.1:1080 for socks5)`

-If you want to run SpoofDPI remotely (e.g., on a physically separated machine), set the IP part to `0.0.0.0`.
+If you want to run spoofdpi remotely (e.g., on a physically separated machine), set the IP part to `0.0.0.0`.
 Otherwise, it is recommended to leave this option as default for security.

 ### Usage